BrunoMoureau/XamarinTemplate/docs/home.md

 - MVVM & Navigation

 ## API Calls & Retry Policies
-I recommend using [Refit](https://github.com/reactiveui/refit) and [Polly](https://github.com/App-vNext/Polly) packages to manage API calls.
+I recommend using [Refit](https://github.com/reactiveui/refit) combined with [Polly](https://github.com/App-vNext/Polly) to manage API calls.

-Every HTTP call is located in a service that acts as an abstraction layer between your ViewModels and your API.
+Every HTTP call is located in a service.
+It acts as an abstraction layer between your ViewModels and your API.
-In my opinion, ViewModels should not be aware how your data are retrieved or sent.
+ViewModels should not be aware how your data are retrieved or sent.

 ![alt text](https://github.com/BrunoMoureau/XamarinTemplate/blob/master/docs/images/service_graph.png?raw=true)